SudanshuKhullar/-Study-Material-Summarizer-Bot/README.md

 Study Material Summarizer Bot

-An AI-powered Streamlit web app that helps students quickly summarize study materials, generate quizzes, and listen to audio playback.
-It supports OCR (image-based text extraction), speech-to-text transcription, and manual text input, making it a versatile learning assistant.
+A lightweight yet powerful Streamlit-based application designed to help students make the most out of their study sessions.
+The app extracts text from images, speech, or plain text and automatically generates:

+Concise summaries

+Multiple Choice Questions (MCQs)

+Subjective questions for deeper understanding

+Audio playback of generated content

+This makes it a personal study assistant for quick revision and active learning.

+Why this project?

+Students often spend too much time reading and filtering notes.

+This tool condenses large chunks of information into clear, usable knowledge.

+It transforms study material into interactive quizzes and audio summaries, making revision faster and smarter.

-Features
+Core Features

-OCR Extraction: Extracts text from uploaded study notes (images).
+Input Sources

+Upload an image of your notes (OCR-based text extraction)

-Speech-to-Text: Record your voice and convert it into text.
+Record your voice and let speech-to-text convert it into text

-Text Summarization: Auto-generates concise key points using NLP + TF-IDF.

-MCQ Generator: Creates multiple-choice questions with answers for quick revision.
+Paste your notes directly as text

+Processing

+Cleans and preprocesses extracted content

+Summarizes text using TF-IDF and NLP techniques

-Subjective Questions: Generates descriptive questions for deeper learning.
+Generates MCQs and subjective-type questions

-Text-to-Speech: Listen to summaries, MCQs, and subjective questions.
+Converts summaries and questions into speech for easy listening

+Output

+Clean, structured summaries

+Auto-generated quizzes with answers

+Audio playback of study material

-Downloadable PDF (planned) for offline use.
+Planned: Export as PDF for offline use

-Word Cloud & Visualization (optional extension) for better comprehension.

-Tech Stack
+Technology Stack

 Frontend & Framework: Streamlit

-OCR: EasyOCR
+Optical Character Recognition: EasyOCR

-Speech Recognition: SpeechRecognition + Google Speech API
+Speech-to-Text: SpeechRecognition + Google Speech API

-NLP & Summarization: NLTK + TF-IDF (Scikit-learn)
+Natural Language Processing: NLTK, Scikit-learn (TF-IDF)

-Text-to-Speech: gTTS (Google Text-to-Speech)
+Text-to-Speech: gTTS

 Visualization: Matplotlib, WordCloud

-Export: FPDF (for future PDF support)
+Export: FPDF

-Installation
+Installation Guide

 Clone the repository: